wurstbroteater/HomeTemp/readme.md

 - Create data visualizations using seaborn and matplot
 - Ability to send emails with text and attached pdf file
 - Recover sensor data from log file and save to database
-- Ability to fetch data from API endpoints (currently: Wetter.com, Deutsche Wetterdienst (DWD) and Google Weather)
+- Ability to fetch data from API endpoints/websites (currently: Deutsche Wetterdienst (DWD) and Google Weather, Ulm.de and Wetter.com)

 While `hometemp.py` is the entrypoint to start periodical data collection and distribution, `crunch_numbers.ipynb` is a playground for everything.